vishal-240/EE224-course-project/README.md

 Main problem statement was for a single cycle implementation of the CPU, and we have also done a bonus task of making it multi-cycle implementation!
 The report is kinda lacking for the multi-cycle implementation of the CPU, it was due to the time constraints of the project!

+Use the Verilog codes in Quartus Software along with ModelSim for verifying the waveforms of the Bubble Sort from the report!